anthonymendez/PyCraftServerManager/README.md

 A Python wrapper for Minecraft Servers.
 Control your Minecraft Server through this Python Package with the normal features + more

 # Features
-* Launch server from project
+* Start and Stop Server
-* Ability to interact with console through Python
+* Interact with console through Python
-* Ability to restart server
+* Restart server
-* Configure server from Python
+* Configure server to launch an Java or Game option.
+See [`launch_example.properties`](launch_example.properties) for an example.
-* Ability to Backup Server Files
+* Backup Server Files as ZIP or TAR

 # Intended Feature List
-* Something I can't think of right now...
+* Schedule commands are regular intervals
+* Delete User Cache

 # Installation
 ## Coming soon...